Course overview

 Do you want to develop and apply your critical thinking and analytical skills in a legal context?
 Are you excited about the impact you could make in the legal profession?

-Start your journey to becoming a barrister or solicitor with our LLB Law degree, covering subjects including the English Legal System, Public Law, Contract Law and Criminal Law.
+Start your journey to becoming a lawyer with our LLB Law degree, covering subjects including The Legal System of England and Wales, Public Law, Contract Law and Criminal Law.

 This four-year course includes an initial full-time Foundation Year and offers an alternative route into university and gaining a degree.